Why Should You Keep Business and Personal Social Media Separate?

 Instagram

-Owned by Meta who also owns Facebook, it’s easy to accidentally mix business with personal.
-Instagram is 95% mobile and all visuals – photos, graphics & short videos.
+Owned by Meta, which also owns Facebook, it’s easy to accidentally mix business with personal.
+Like Pinterest and X, you can have to separate accounts with different emails.
+Instagram is 95% mobile and all visuals.
+That is, photos, graphics & videos.
 Connect and share to FB at the same time.
 However, make sure that your personal Instagram account connects to your personal FB page and your business Instagram connects to your FB business page.
 AND watch which account you’re posting to!

-You can have more than one account registered in the mobile app, so make sure you have your picture on your personal one and your business logo on your business one so you can tell the difference.
+You can have more than one account registered in the mobile app, so make sure your picture is on your personal one, and your business logo is on your business one, so you can tell the difference.
 (If you don’t think your business needs a logo, then you need to check out this article.)

 Furthermore, if your business is B2B and not very visual, then you really shouldn’t even bother with Instagram.
-For instance, I only have a personal account.
-One of my B2B clients has an Instagram account that we setup just to get more reach when we advertise on Facebook, but we get better results from Facebook than Instagram.
+(Or TikTok, for that matter).
+For instance, I only have a personal Instagram account.
+One of my B2B clients has an Instagram account that we set up just to get more reach when we advertise on Facebook, but we get better results from Facebook than from Instagram.

 YouTube

 Here, too, you should keep personal and business separate.
 Don’t use your business account to like and save videos that you personally want to watch later.
 Use a personal account for that.
 You can have a personal account just for viewing and entertainment without posting any videos.
 I do.
-People can see which videos you’ve liked — by giving a thumbs up — and which you’ve saved to playlists.
+People can see which videos you’ve liked by giving a thumbs up and which you’ve saved to playlists (if they are public).
 A potential client can easily click on “videos liked” on your channel and see them.
-You don’t want to offend anybody and people these days are easily offended.
+You don’t want to offend anybody, and people these days are easily offended.
 Also, you don’t want to mix family videos with business promotions.

 Public vs Private Social Media Accounts